Climate Action | Climate Justice

 3- An Action Plan to guide several years of work together.
 The plan is based on our current information… and subject to change and evolve as technology changes, passions of the congregation emerge and the world changes around us.

-4- We are submitting “Action Reports” on the many climate events and projects at UUAA as they occur.
-At the end of 2024 we expect to receive recognition for our good work from the GS 2030 leadership.
+4- We have been submitting “Action Reports” on the many climate events and projects at UUAA as they occur.
+We received recognition for our climate work from the GS 2030 leadership at the 2024 UU Climate Justice Revival.
 UUAA will remain active with the GS 2030 group indefinitely.

 UUAA 2021 Collaboration with the U-M Graham Sustainability Institute